SAP/curated-resources-for-domain-driven-design/knowledgebase/concepts/architectual-concepts/cqrs.md

 ## Event-Driven Approach and CQRS

 According to the book "Building Event-Driven Microservices" by Adam Bellemare, event-driven approaches integrate well with CQRS because the system’s state changes are captured as events, which can then be propagated to update the query model effectively and asynchronously.
-Events act as the source of truth, enabling both consistency and traceability of all state transitions, which are crucial in distributed systems【120†source】.
+Events act as the source of truth, enabling both consistency and traceability of all state transitions, which are crucial in distributed systems.

 ## Best Practices for Implementing CQRS